Anti-Canadian sentiment: Saudi Arabia

-Amid a diplomatic row between Saudi Arabia and Canada, there has been an apparent smear-campaign targeting Canada in Saudi media.
+Amid a diplomatic row between Saudi Arabia and Canada, there has been an apparent smear campaign targeting Canada in Saudi media.
 An al-Arabiya segment accused Canada of human rights abuses.

 (Saudi-owned al Arabiya broadcasts from Dubai.)

-On August 6, 2018, a pro-government youth group uploaded a controversial photo which depicted an Air Canada airliner heading towards the CN Tower with the words "sticking ones nose where it doesn't belong".
-The account later deleted the Twitter post and apologized and the Ministry of Media of Saudi Arabia ordered the account @Infographic_KSA to shut down "until investigations are completed."
+On August 6, 2018, a pro-government youth group uploaded a controversial photo that depicted an Air Canada airliner heading towards the CN Tower with the words "sticking one's nose where it doesn't belong", which was a resemblance to 9/11.
+The account later deleted the Twitter post and apologized and the Ministry of Media of Saudi Arabia ordered the account @Infographic_KSA to shut down "until investigations are completed".